5/8/2024

 Amparo

 With that, I will turn the call over to Doug Valenti.
 Please go ahead, sir.
 Thank you, Rob.
 Welcome, everyone.
-Company revenue grew about 40% sequentially in fiscal Q3, fueled by significant positive inflection in auto insurance carrier spending, as we had forecast.
+Company revenue grew about 40% sequentially in fiscal Q3, fueled by a significant positive inflection in auto insurance carrier spending. as we had forecast.
 The ramp of auto insurance carrier spending continued through Q3 and has extended into the current quarter, fiscal Q4.
 Auto insurance carrier activity and spending are broad-based and continue to be supported by reports of good carrier results.
-We expect the ramp of auto insurance spending to continue in coming quarters,
+We expect the ramp of auto insurance spending to continue in coming quarters

 speaker

-as carriers expand their product and market footprints and are enabled by
+as carriers expand their product and market footprints and are enabled by increased rates and improved profitability.

 speaker